-Is Kyle Larson Ready to Make the Jump to the Sprint Cup Series?
+Kyle Larson may be making the transition to the Sprint Cup Series sooner than later.

 With the recent news that Juan Pablo Montoya will be out of the No. 42 car for Earnhardt Ganassi Racing after the 2013 season, it is fair to wonder if EGR developmental driver Kyle Larson will make the jump to the Sprint Cup Series next year and take over that ride.